ziyenl/javascript-bits/React.md

 ---
 ### Children Prop vs. Name Prop
-Children - any and all component that the tags of given component wrap When a component wraps another component, it receives them in the children prop automatically
+Children: any and all component that the tags of given component wrap When a component wraps another component, it receives them in the children prop automatically

+---
 ### Class Based Components (Legacy)
 No longer recommended, they have been replaced by functional components.